 one pot sausage and pepper pasta

-6 cherry peppers from the jar, sliced and stems removed
+- 6 cherry peppers from the jar, sliced and stems removed, (optional)

-1. Heat oil in a large pot over medium-high heat.
-Add the sausage and brown on all sides.
+Heat oil in a large pot over medium-high heat.
+Add the sausage and cook until completely browned, about 8-10 minutes.
 While sausage is cooking, line a large plate with paper towels.
 Once the sausage is cooked, remove with a slotted spoon and allow sausage to drain on the paper towels.
+Lower heat to medium.

-4. Once the alcohol has cooked off, add the bell peppers and cherry peppers.
+Once the alcohol has cooked off, add the bell peppers and cherry peppers, (if using.)
 Season with salt, pepper, and crushed red pepper.
 Cook the peppers until softened.